skulpt/skulpt/source/GeneralIntro/introduction.rst

 write.
 The meaning of the program (its semantics) is wrong.
 Identifying semantic errors can be tricky because it requires you to work backward by looking at the output of the program and trying to figure out what it is doing.

+**Check your understanding**

+.. mchoicemf:: question1_8_1
+   :answer_a: Attempting to divide by 0
+   :answer_b: Forgetting a semi-colon at the end of a statement where one is required
+   :answer_c: Forgetting to divide by 100 when printing a percentage amount.
+   :correct: c
+   :feedback_a: A semantic error is an error in logic.
+The program does not produce the correct output because the problem is not solved correctly.
+This would be considered a run-time error.
+   :feedback_b: A semantic error is an error in logic.
+The program does not produce the correct output because the problem is not solved correctly.
+This would be considered a syntax error.
+   :feedback_c: This will produce the wrong answer because the programmer implemented the solution incorrectly.

+   Which of the following is a semantic error?

 .. index::